Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

 Heavyweights in Asia, Japan faced Saudi Arabia met twice during qualifying, each winning at home.
 The semifinal proved no difference as Japan sought to continue having success against Saudi Arabia, having defeated the west Asian nation during the 1992 and 2000 editions.
 Despite coming back twice to tie the match, Japan lost 3-2 and had to play a third-place game against South Korea.
 Similar to Japan’s quarterfinal, a penalty shootout determined the winner.
 Woefully, Japan was on the wrong side this time, with Naotake Hanyu missing his attempt as Japan lost 6-5 in the shootout to South Korea.

 For South Korea, the third-place finish proved the culmination of an omen.
 The number three became South Korea’s theme during the tournament.
-South Korea sought to win its third Asian Cup after having won the first two editions in 1956 and 1960.
+South Korea sought to win its third Asian Cup after winning the first two editions in 1956 and 1960.
 South Korea had also finished as runners-up on three previous occasions.
 When it won the shootout against Japan, South Korea finished third in the tournament for the third time.

 South Korea scored only three goals throughout the tournament, and three players scored one goal in a group stage game: Choi Sungkuk, Kim Doheon, and Kim Jungwoo.
 Jungwoo scored his first-ever goal for South Korea in its third match of the tournament as that goal sent South Korea to the quarterfinals.